TN 6 (07-24)

 NOTE: Closed periods do not apply to EXR entitlement and claimants whose prior entitlement is a closed period of disability are not eligible for EXR.

-In addition, the individual may receive provisional benefits - as well as Medicare or Medicaid - for up to six months while his/her case is being reviewed.
+In addition, the individual may receive provisional benefits - as well as Medicare or Medicaid - for up to six months while their case is being reviewed.
 If the individual is found not disabled, the benefits generally would not be considered an overpayment.
 (For more information on expedited reinstatement, see DI 13050.001, DI 28057.000, HI 00801.164, and HI 00801.165.)

 4. Deferral of medical continuing disability reviews (CDR)